OctopusDeploy/blog/blog/2018-08/kubernetes.md

 We have retrieved the token as part of a script step here for demonstration purposes only.
 Displaying the token in the log output is a security risk, and should be done with caution.
 These same scripts can be run locally instead to prevent the tokens being saved in a log file.
 :::

-Before we deploy the script, we need to make sure the project is using the Admin lifecycle.
+Before we deploy the script, we need to make sure the project is using the `Kubernetes Admin` lifecycle.

 ![Admin Project Lifecycle](kubernetes-admin-project-lifecycle.png)